100+ datasets found

 Context

-This list ranks the 15 cities in the Salt Lake County, UT by German population, as estimated by the United States Census Bureau.
-It also highlights population changes in each city over the past five years.
+This list ranks the 55 counties in the California by German population, as estimated by the United States Census Bureau.
+It also highlights population changes in each county over the past five years.

 Content